ANYANTUDRE/NLP-Course-Hugging-Face/README.md

 NLP also tackles complex challenges in **speech recognition** and **computer vision** (audio transcription, image description).

-# Why is it challenging?
+# Why is it challenging ⁉️
 Computers don’t process information in the same way as humans.
 Humans can easily understand a sentence meaning or determine how similar two sentences are.
 For machine learning (ML) models, such tasks are more difficult.
 The text needs to be processed in a way that enables the model to learn from it.
 And because language is complex, we need to think carefully about how this processing must be done.
 There has been a lot of research done on how to represent text, and we will look at some methods in the next chapter.

+### 🛑 Disclaimer ❌:
+This is not intended to replace the original course at all.
+If you're new to Transformers and Hugging Face, it would be best to refer to the latter.
+The aim is to have a few notes from the course and the code extracts that I feel are most important to keep in each part and to keep handy.
+For example, if you already know something about Transformers and Hugging Face, you may find it useful to refresh your memory.